 Lancer Evolution Tommi Makinen Edition 2000

 The safety standards in places like Germany and Japan are slightly looser than in the USA.
-These racecars are sought after because of their high performance and racing abilities.
+These are sought after because of their high performance and racing abilities.

-These cars do not meet the minimum requirements for the FMVSS or the EPA, so they are forbidden for importation.
+These do not meet the minimum requirements for the FMVSS or the EPA, so they are forbidden for importation.

 Specifications That Deny Import Approval